HeRAMS-WHO/herams-i18n/docs/index.rst

 Data updates don't appear on the dashboard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is important to note that the data displayed on the interactive dashboards are only synchronized every 30 minutes.
 Thus, is it is possible that updates to the data don't show immediately on the dashboards.
 To solve the issue, manually sync the data cache of the workspace.
-For more information on data caching read the section on `Workspaces`_.
+For more information on data caching read the section on `Icons and Their Meaning`_.

 Exported data is unreadable / contains strange characters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~